krishnakumar4a4/un-repeater/Readme.md

         - if you want to skip a start/stop hook script from execution, simply suffix it with `.skip`
 2. Run the program from CLI `SESSION_ROOT="session-data" go run main.go`.
 Where $SESSION_ROOT refers to folder in which collected session details will be preserved
 3. From status bar, you can start or stop a session
+4. Start & stop scripts are also listed in the menu dropdown.
+You can selectively enable/disable certain script.

 ## Screenshots